Robert Ballard: RMS Titanic

 In the summer of 1985, Ballard was aboard the French research ship Le Suroît, which was using the side scan sonar SAR to search for the Titanics wreck.
 When the French ship was recalled, he transferred onto a ship from Woods Hole, the R/V Knorr.
 Unbeknownst to some, this trip was financed by the U.S. Navy for secret reconnaissance of the wreckage of two Navy nuclear powered attack submarines, the USS Scorpion and the USS Thresher, which sank in the 1960s, and not for the Titanic.
 In 1982, Ballard had approached the Navy about his new deep sea underwater robot craft, the Argo, and his search for the Titanic.
-The Navy, while not interested in funding Ballard's Titanic search on its own, ultimately concluded that Argo was their best chance to locate their missing submarines, and agreed to finance his expedition on the condition that he first investigated the two submarines, assessed the state of their nuclear reactors, and determined if their long submergence had cause any radioactive environmental impact.
+The Navy, while not interested in funding Ballard's Titanic search on its own, ultimately concluded that Argo was their best chance to locate their missing submarines, and agreed to finance his expedition on the condition that he first investigated the two submarines, assessed the state of their nuclear reactors, and determined if their long submergence had caused any radioactive environmental impact.
 He was placed on temporary active duty in the Navy, in charge of finding and investigating the wrecks, after which he would be free to use any remaining time and resources to hunt for the Titanic.

 After their missions for the Navy, Knorr arrived on site on August 22, 1985, and deployed Argo.
 When they searched for the two submarines, Ballard and his team discovered they had imploded from the immense pressure at depth.
 It littered thousands of pieces of debris all over the ocean floor.
 Following the large trail of debris led them directly to the remnants of both vessels and made them significantly easier to locate than if they were to search for the hulls directly.
 He already knew that the Titanic imploded from pressure, much like the two submarines, and concluded that it too must have left a scattered debris trail.
 Using that lesson, they had Argo sweep back and forth across the ocean floor looking for the Titanic's debris trail.
 They took shifts monitoring the video feed from Argo as it searched the ocean floor two miles below.